PDFs by language

 If you have Hodgkin lymphoma, the doctor will want to find out how far it has spread.
 This is called staging.
-You may have heard other people say that their cancer was “stage 1” or “stage 2.”
+You may have heard someone say that their cancer was stage 1 or stage 2.
 Your doctor will want to find out the stage of your Hodgkin lymphoma to help decide what type of treatment is best for you.

 Hodgkin lymphoma can be stage 1, 2, 3, or 4.
 The lower the number, the less the cancer has spread.
 A higher number means a worse lymphoma that has spread farther.
 Be sure to ask the doctor about the stage of your lymphoma and what it means for you.

-Most people with Hodgkin lymphoma will get chemotherapy (KEY-mo-THAIR-uh-pee), often along with (RAY-dee-A-shun).
+Most people with Hodgkin lymphoma will get chemotherapy often along with radiation.
 The treatment plan that is best for you will depend on:

 Chemo can have many side effects, like: